ucsc-cgp/training-resources/WDL/README.md

 ## Tips
 ### Variables
 #### Variable scope

-A lot of issues that pop up when writing WDLs come down to the fact that a WDL can have two different sets of variables in the command section, but when using curly brace notation, they tend to be written in the same way.
+A lot of issues that pop up when writing WDLs come down to the fact that a WDL can have two-and-a-half different sets of variables in the command section, but when using curly brace notation, they tend to be written in the same way.
 It is clearer to talk about this using chevron notation, so I'll discuss it in that context.
 (I recommend always using chevron notation anyway.)

 When using chevron notation for a command section, an input variable is written ~{likeThis}.
 This is different from a bash variable, which is usually written $likeThis. **An input variable must be defined in the input section of a task section.
 A bash (or whatever language you are using) variable must be defined in the command section itself.**